Mr. Bean Rides Again: Act 1: The Man With a Heart Attack and the Postbox

 Mr. Bean goes out to post a letter.
 After using a series of keys to retrieve his car's ignition key, he discovers that the battery is flat, so he decides to take the bus.
 When he reaches the bus stop, the man already waiting there has a heart attack, terrifying Bean.
 Bean tries to revive him by stomping on him, stuffing pills down his throat, trying mouth-to-mouth resuscitation and giving electric shock treatment using jump leads connected to a lamp post.
 The electric shock treatment initially works, but Bean is still holding the leads when the man offers him a handshake, and he is shocked and knocked unconscious again.
 An ambulance arrives, and while the paramedics treat the man, Bean uses the ambulance battery to jump start his Mini.
 Bean drives off and leaves the ambulance disabled due to a dead battery.

 Bean heads to a postbox, but accidentally swallows his postage stamp while driving.
 He offers to post a letter for a lady struggling with full hands, but holds it in the pillar box slot as she walks away.
 He removes the stamp using steam from his car radiator and sticks it to his letter using a boiled sweet stuck in his pocket (as it will not stick with a lick).
 The postman arrives just as the lady returns to find her letter on the ground, missing its stamp.
-She complains to the postman, while Bean hides inside the postbox to avoid being caught.
-He ends up locked inside, apparently overnight.
+She complains to the postman, while Bean hides inside the postbox to avoid being caught, but ends up locked inside, apparently overnight.
 He calls for help and sticks his tie out of the slot, but is unnoticed except by a dog who pulls on his tie.
-When he is finally released (by another postman), Bean accidentally drops his car keys down a drain and is forced to get a bus home, waiting at the bus stop with another man.
+After finally getting released (by another postman), Bean accidentally drops his car keys down a drain and is forced to get a bus home, waiting at the bus stop with another man.
 The man gets on the bus, but Bean cannot as all the seats are full, forcing Bean to wait for the next one.